eclipse-theia/theia-website/src/docs/services_and_contributions.md

 To use a service in Theia, you can get it injected as a dependency using DI.
 Dependencies are usually specified via the interface of the service you want to retrieve.
 This way, you even avoid a dependency on any specific implementation, the caller just knows the interface.
 This allows the component providing the implementation to seamlessly replace the implementation of a service.
 You can even override the existing default implementation of a service without breaking any service consumers.

-Please note that InversifyJS technically uses Symbols to identify interfaces, because “Interface” is not a value in JavaScript.
-Therefore, service interfaces usually define a Symbol with exactly the same name as the interface itself.
+To get a parameter injected from the dependency injection container, you need to annotate it with an identifier (a string).
+Service providers on the other hand will publish the available services using an identifier, too.
+When a parameter with a specific identifier is requested via dependency injection, the dependency injection context will look it up and return an instance of the respective service.
+For conveniance service providers usually use a Symbol as an identifier that has exactly the same name as the respective service interface itself.
+The the following examples the '@inject(MessageService)' is the symbol (service identifier), while 'private readonly messageService: MessageService' is referring the interface of the service.

 Services, or more generically, dependencies can be injected as fields, in the constructor or in initialization functions (see following code example).